benedikt-schesch/AST-Merging-Evaluation/README.md

   * commit_test_result/ -> Caches the test results for a specific commit.
 Used for parent testing.

   * merge_test_results/ -> Caches the test results for specific merges.
 Used for merge testing.
+First line indicates the merge result, second line indicates the runtime.

 * input_data/ -> Input data, which is a list of repositories; see its README.md.